Social Media Policy

 This section applies to those posting on behalf of an official University entity, though these practical guidelines may be helpful for anyone posting on social media in any capacity.

-- Think twice before posting: Privacy DOES NOT exist in the world of social media.
 Consider what could happen if a post becomes widely shared and how that may reflect on both the poster and Malone University.
-Search engines can turn up posts years after they are created, and comments can be forwarded and copied.
+Search engines can turn up posts years after they are created, and comments - as well as private messages - can be forwarded and copied.
 If you wouldn’t say it at a conference or to a member of the news media, consider whether you should post it online.
-If you are unsure about posting something or responding to a comment, ask your supervisor for input or contact Amber Balash at 330-471-8241 or via email: nonynfu+znybar+rqh.
+If you are unsure about posting something or responding to a comment, ask your supervisor for input or contact Amber Balash at 330-471-8241 or via email: email@example.com.

-- Strive for accuracy.
 Get the facts straight before posting them on social media.
-Review content for grammatical and spelling errors, especially if you are posting on behalf of the University in any capacity.
-(See “Institutional Social Media” below.)
+Review content for grammatical and spelling errors, especially if you are posting on behalf of the University in any capacity (Note that in some platforms, such as Facebook, users are able to edit their posts once live!
 Cite – and link to – your sources whenever possible.

 Section 3: Institutional Social Media